This fact sheet gives information on a range of common enquiries we receive from pre-registration trainee pharmacists.

 For trainees who are aware of any illness/personal issue that could affect their performance in the assessment, the GPhC stress the importance of only sitting if fit to do so.
 Trainees can withdraw from the assessment at any point up until the time they enter the assessment hall.

 The GPhC must be informed, in writing, of any decision to withdraw within five working days of the assessment date.
-Trainees will not lose their assessment registration fee if they withdraw, it will be carried over to the next attempt.
+Trainees will not lose their assessment registration fee if they withdraw, the fee will be refunded within 28 days of the sit to the card from which the initial payment was made.
 For further information, see the GPhC fit to sit guidance on their website.

 For further information about preparing for the assessment, see our Pre-registration assessment fact sheet.